Taking care of the horses is job one

 “Do the right thing and you won’t have to call on regulation at the end of the day.
 The best way for something to not affect you is to do the right thing.”

-Derek Braun, who runs the Split Rock Show Jumping Tour, isn’t worried about the expanded regulations.
+Derek Braun, who runs the Split Rock Show Jumping Tour, wasn’t worried about the expanded regulations.

 He said he needs to look into them further for the details, but noted the provision that horses should be examined before they go in the ring and after they leave sounds to him like FEI (international equestrian federation) requirements.